PengfeiWan/PengfeiWan.github.io/_pages/about.md

 Awards
 ======
-1. First Prize of Shaanxi Higher Education Science and Technology Award, Shaanxi Provincial Department of Education, 2023.04.
+1. First Prize of Shaanxi Higher Education Science and Technology Award, Education Department of Shaanxi Provincial Government, 2023.04.
-1. First Prize of Science and Technology Award for Natural Sciences, Shaanxi Computer Society, 2022.12.
+1. First Prize of Science and Technology Award for Natural Sciences, Computer Federation of Shaanxi Province, 2022.12.

 Contact
 ======